Aliases for TUBA1C Gene

 GeneCards Summary for TUBA1C Gene

-TUBA1C (Tubulin, Alpha 1c) is a Protein Coding gene.
-Diseases associated with TUBA1C include osteoblastoma and distal hereditary motor neuropathy, type ii.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and EphB-EphrinB Signaling.
+TUBA1C (Tubulin Alpha 1c) is a Protein Coding gene.
+Diseases associated with TUBA1C include distal hereditary motor neuropathy, type ii and congenital nervous system abnormality.
+Among its related pathways are Transport to the Golgi and subsequent modification and Development Slit-Robo signaling.
 GO annotations related to this gene include GTP binding and structural molecule activity.
-An important paralog of this gene is TUBA3C.
+An important paralog of this gene is TUBA4B.

 UniProtKB/Swiss-Prot for TUBA1C Gene

 Tubulin is the major constituent of microtubules.
 It binds two moles of GTP, one at an exchangeable site on the beta chain and one at a non-exchangeable site on the alpha chain.

 Microtubules are cylindrical tubes of 20-25 nm in diameter.
 They are composed of protofilaments which are in turn composed of alpha- and beta-tubulin polymers.
 Each microtubule is polarized; at one end alpha-subunits are exposed (-) and at the other, beta-subunits are exposed (+).